koushiro/fastmetrics/README.md

 ## Performance

-Compared with the existing rust client libraries, its text encoding is at least 30% faster than the fastest rust library (prometheus-client), while its Protobuf encoding is on par with the fastest rust library (prometheus).
+Compared with the existing rust client libraries, its text encoding is about 20%~30% faster than the fastest rust library (prometheus-client), while its Protobuf encoding is on par with the fastest rust library (prometheus).

 See [benchmarks](./benchmarks/README.md) for more details